rolancon/confetti/README.md

 The Confetti file that contains these table definitions constitutes the database (or the horde in Data Algebra terminology).
 A file could be named _customer-db.cft_ to indicate that it contains the schema and data of a customer database, consisting of several tables that constitute the database.

 ### RDF triple stores

+A _triple_ is a data structure which mimics a sentence consisting of a subject, a predicate and an object.
+In the sentence

+   We eat food.

+**we** is the subject, **eat** the predicate, and **food** is the object.

+In Confetti this looks like three terms combined with slashes **/**, which indicate the ordering from left to right:

+    we/eat/food

+This triple could be decomposed in the following two couplets

+    we = eat
+    eat = food

+but then the ordering disappears; still, it is not possible to construct a different triple since the only way they compose is through the predicate eat.

 ### Graph databases